 Granted, the vegetables may not look as good as those that have access to full sun, but they’ll still be delicious.

-Vegetables can be grown in shade if you are a) harvesting mainly the leaves of the plant or b) if you start them off in summer when there is more sun, so that their growing has had a head start.
+Vegetables can be grown in shade if you are either harvesting mainly the leaves of the plant or if you start them off in summer when there is sun, to give them a head start.

 Broccoli ideally needs full sun to grow large, wide broccoli heads.
 However, we eat broccoli all winter long and they get two hours of sun a day, maximum.
 How?